IsaacCheng9/machine-learning-in-chess/docs/Plans/P2 - Project Plan.md

 	- Differential as a percentage of the mean ELO between players?

 ### Low-Level
+#### Blunder Rate by ELO
+- Average number of moves by ELO rating
+	- Initial hypothesis – this should increase as ELO rating increases as players are less likely to make game-changing blunders at an earlier stage
+		- Talk about lack of universal definition of a game-changing blunder vs. other blunders
+		- How we quantified a game-changing blunder – lose a Queen and resigned within a move?
+	- Initial hypothesis – rate of resignations after specific pieces increases as ELO rating increases
+		- Relative piece value (percentage of their total piece value)
+	- If they made a game-changing blunder and didn't resign, what was the outcome?
  - Look at examples of our hypotheses in practice from specific games (in-depth qualitative discretionary analysis to give a human interpretation)
 	 - What counts as a blunder?
 ## Timelines